temideewan/fullstack_open/part0/SinglePage.md

   server-->>browser: responds with js file deactivate server

-  Note left of browser: parse js that is returned and continue execution as the javascript manipulates the contents of the initial page
+  Note right of browser: parse js that is returned and continue execution as the javascript manipulates the contents of the initial page
 ```